NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-Console.md

 # Package Manager Console

 The NuGet Package Manager Console is built into Visual Studio on Windows version 2012 and later.
+The console lets you use [NuGet PowerShell commands](../tools/powershell-reference.md) to find, install, uninstall, and update NuGet packages.
+Using the console is necessary in cases where the Package Manager UI does not provide a way to perform an operation.

-## Installing a NuGet package in 3 easy steps
+For example, finding and installing a package is done with three easy steps:

 1. Open the project/solution in Visual Studio, and open the console using the **Tools > NuGet Package Manager > Package Manager Console** command.